 We manage pain with a multi-modal approach utilizing analgesics and anti-inflammatory medications.
 We use local and regional nerve blocks, epidural anesthesia, and dermal pain patches as needed.
 The majority of our surgical patients are discharged the same day with at-home pain medications for post-operative comfort and optimal healing.
 Additional hospitalization may be recommended for surgical patients who require continued pain medications, intravenous fluids, and skilled nursing care.

-Dr. Suzy or Dr. Meusel will meet with you at the time of your pet’s discharge to discuss home care, feeding instructions, medications, and any further care that may be required.
+Dr. Suzy will meet with you at the time of your pet’s discharge to discuss home care, feeding instructions, medications, and any further care that may be required.
 You will also receive a phone call the day after your pet’s surgery to make sure they are comfortable and feeling well.
 We know that caring for a pet after surgery can be stressful, and we are here to answer any questions you have and to support you until your pet has healed.

 We also have close working relationship with a board-certified veterinary surgeon, Dr. Greg Marsoias, DVM, MS, Dipolmate ACVS.
 Dr. Marsolais provides mobile surgical services, so even if your pet is in need of a complex or advanced orthopedic or soft tissue surgery, we can offer Dr. Marsolais’ surgical expertise at our Cambria facility.